 When you hear the word theft, I’m sure things like robbery, burglary, or even grand theft auto come to mind.
-However, one of the costliest categories of theft every year in the United States is wage theft – paying employees less than they are legally owed.
-Every year, more employers cheat their hardworking employees out of more than $50 billion in wages.
+However, one of the costliest categories of theft every year in the United States is wage theft – paying less than an employee is legally owed.
+Every year, more employers cheat their hardworking team members out of more than $50 billion in employee wages.

 To help combat wage theft, Colorado Governor Jared Polis recently signed into law HB19-1267.
 This bill classifies the failure to pay an employee their owed wages as theft.
-This new law, which goes into effect on January 1st, 2020, will impose criminal penalties if an employer purposefully refuses to pay an employee their wages or compensation or falsely and intentionally denies the wage amount or validity of a claim in the state of Colorado.
+This wage theft law, which goes into effect on January 1st, 2020, will impose criminal penalties if an employer purposefully refuses payment of wages or falsely and intentionally denies the wage amount or validity of a claim in the state of Colorado.

 Both the Colorado Human Trafficking and Worker Misclassification Task Force found that a majority of victims of labor trafficking are undocumented workers who speak little to no English.
 They are often hired by unethical labor brokers who, in most cases, send them across national or state lines to do low-skilled manual labor.
 These people are not only paid less than their trained counterparts but in many cases, their wages are withheld without their knowledge or consent.